 Plan year July 1 through June 30.
-Eligibility Members of the State Legislature first elected to office before July 1, 1997, and who elect to retain coverage under this plan (i.e., do not elect Social Security coverage).
+Eligibility Members of the State Legislature first elected to office before July 1, 1997, an who elect to retain coverage under this plan (i.e., do not elect Social Security coverage).
+Plan is closed to new members.
 Contributions Member 9.00% of salary which must be paid to the state's General Fund.
 Employer Plan is funded by annual appropriations from the state's General Fund.
 Employee contributions are "picked up" according to the provisions of Internal Revenue Code 414(h).
 Allowable service Service while in an eligible position.
 Salary Compensation received for service as a member of the legislature.
 Salary includes the monthly compensation paid to a legislator and the per diem payments paid during a regular or special session.
 Salary does not include additional compensation attributable to a leadership position.
 Average salary Average of the five highest successive years of salary.
-D (1)
+Retirement Normal retirement benefit Age/Service requirements Age 62 and either six full years of service or service during all or part of four regular legislative sessions.
+For eligibility purposes, service does not include credit for time not served when a member does not serve a full term of office.
+Amount A percentage of Average Salary for each year of service as follows: First elected prior to January 1, 1979: (a) 5.00% for the first eight years of service prior to January 1, 1979; and (b) 2.50% for subsequent years.
+Elected after December 31, 1978: (a) 2.50%.
+Early retirement benefit Age/service requirements Age 55 and either six full years of service or service during all or part of four regular legislative sessions.